CVanchieri/CS-ProblemSolvingFrameWork/Getting-Your-C-Compiler-Installed.md

 ## General Build Instructions

+(See the sections below for specific per-platform instructions.)

 Here's a sample C program.
 You should type this in and save it as `hello.c` with your favorite IDE (e.g. VS Code) or editor (e.g. vim, emacs, etc.):

 ```c